Effective July 1, 2026 · applies to Thriend or Faux v0.9.x

 Your API usage is governed by Anthropic's own privacy policy and commercial terms.
 Anthropic states that API inputs and outputs are not used to train its models by default.

-In a future version, the extension may report very high-level, aggregated, fully anonymized usage numbers (for example, a total count of lookups) to help the author understand adoption.
+In a future version, the extension may report very high-level, aggregated, fully anonymized usage numbers (for example, a total count of lookups) to help me understand adoption.
 If that happens, this policy will be updated first, and it will never include anything identifying you or the people you look up.

 If this policy changes, the new version will be posted here with an updated effective date before the change takes effect.